apache/incubator-kie-drools/kogito-addons/README.md

    but as main libraries for runtimes implementations
 2. `deprecated` - about to be deprecated modules in future versions

-The addons for Quarkus/Spring Boot you will find in their own modules in the root of this repository:
+The add-ons for Quarkus/Spring Boot you will find in their own modules in the root of this repository:

 1. [`quarkus/addons`](../quarkus/addons) - contains the add-ons for Quarkus.
 If your Kogito project is built with Quarkus, use the dependencies listed in this sub-module